 D&F Plumbing’s dispatch fee guarantees:

-You’ll get on the schedule quickly: Same-day appointments and 24/7 service are a must in your time of need!
+You’ll get on the schedule quickly: Same-day appointments are a must in your time of need!

 You can enjoy the undivided attention of a qualified technician: Instead of rushing out the door to get to the next customer, your plumber will spend time focusing on your plumbing.